 Julie Anderson is a writer and author.

-Her latest novel Plague (Claret Press, September 2020) is available at Waterstones, Amazon and all good book shops.
-This is the first in a series of political thrillers featuring a female investigator.
-Plague is published by Claret Press.
-The second, Oracle, is published on 5th May 2021, it is available for pre-order now.
+Her latest novel Oracle (Claret Press, May 2021) is available at Waterstones, Amazon and all good book shops.
+This is the second in a series of political thrillers featuring a female investigator.
+Plague, the first, was published in September 2020 and is also available at Waterstones and Amazon.
 The third in the series, Opera, will be published in 2022.

 Before becoming a writer Julie was a Senior Civil Servant in Whitehall, working for a variety of government departments and other public bodies, including the Office of the Deputy Prime Minister, the Inland Revenue and the UN sponsored Commission for Equality & Human Rights.
 She left the Civil Service in 2012 and focussed on her ambition to write fiction and become a published novelist.
 She has a degree in English and taught the subject for five years after leaving university.